WardF/docker-cookbook/dockerfile-kcachegrind/README.md

-# dockerfile-vnc README
+# dockerfile-kcachegrind README

 This directory contains the `Dockerfile` used to build a docker container which will run a VNC session in an `x11vnc` virtual framebuffer.
+It will also run kcachegrind.

 ## Building the Docker Image